ning-wang1/ning-wang1.github.io/_pages/about.md

 ## News
--[Mar 2026] Our paper 'DFL-C: Robust Model-Consistent Decentralized Federated Learning for Mission Networks' has been accepted by IEEE SECON.
+-[Apr.
+2026] Our paper 'Learning from Textual Radiology Reports: A Benchmark Dataset for Coronary CT Angiography' has been accepted by ACL 2026.

--[Mar 2026] Our paper 'Noise, Why Can't You Bend?
+-[Mar.
+2026] Our paper 'Noise, Why Can't You Bend?
 Detecting Adversarial Perturbations in Wireless Sensing via Structural Fragility' has been accepted by AsiaCCS.

--[Feb 2026] Our paper 'Two Heads Are Better than One: Model-Weight and Latent-Space Analysis for Federated Learning on Non-iid Data against Model Poisoning Attacks'
+-[Feb.
+2026] Our paper 'Two Heads Are Better than One: Model-Weight and Latent-Space Analysis for Federated Learning on Non-iid Data against Model Poisoning Attacks' has been accepted by PAKDD 2026.

--[Oct 2025] Our paper 'Buffer is All You Need: Defending Federated Learning Against Backdoor Attacks Under Non-Iids via Buffering' has been accepted by IEEE TrustCom.
+-[Oct.
+2025] Our paper 'Buffer is All You Need: Defending Federated Learning Against Backdoor Attacks Under Non-Iids via Buffering' has been accepted by IEEE TrustCom.

--[Aug 2025] Nikhil and Sudharshan Joined SPRAI lab.
+-[Aug.
+2025] Nikhil and Sudharshan Joined SPRAI lab.

 -[July 2025] Our paper 'BoBa: Boosting Backdoor Detection through Data Distribution Inference in Federated Learning' has been accepted by ECAI 2025

--[Mar 2025] Our paper 'Let the Noise Speak: Harnessing Noise for a Unified Defense Against Adversarial and Backdoor Attacks' has been accepted by ESORICS 2025.
+-[Mar.
+2025] Our paper 'Let the Noise Speak: Harnessing Noise for a Unified Defense Against Adversarial and Backdoor Attacks' has been accepted by ESORICS 2025.

--[Feb 2025] Our paper 'Beyond Uniformity: Robust Backdoor Attacks on Deep Neural Networks with Trigger Selection' has been accepted by PAKDD.
+-[Feb.
+2025] Our paper 'Beyond Uniformity: Robust Backdoor Attacks on Deep Neural Networks with Trigger Selection' has been accepted by PAKDD.

--[Feb 2025] Our paper 'FeCo: Boosting Intrusion Detection Capability in IoT Networks via Contrastive Learning' has been accepted by TDSC.
+-[Feb.
+2025] Our paper 'FeCo: Boosting Intrusion Detection Capability in IoT Networks via Contrastive Learning' has been accepted by TDSC.

--[Jan 2025] Ning will serve as a TPC member for MILCOM 2025 Track 3.
+-[Jan.
+2025] Ning will serve as a TPC member for MILCOM 2025 Track 3.

--[Dec 2024] Our paper 'FLARE: Defending Federated Learning against Model Poisoning Attacks via Latent Space Representations' has been accepted by TDSC.
+-[Dec.
+2024] Our paper 'FLARE: Defending Federated Learning against Model Poisoning Attacks via Latent Space Representations' has been accepted by TDSC.

--[Dec 2024] Our paper 'Scale-MIA: A Scalable Model Inversion Attack against Secure Federated Learning via Latent Space Reconstruction' has been accepted by NDSS 2025.
+-[Dec.
+2024] Our paper 'Scale-MIA: A Scalable Model Inversion Attack against Secure Federated Learning via Latent Space Reconstruction' has been accepted by NDSS 2025.

--[Aug 2024] Our paper 'Adversarial Attacks on Federated Learning Revisited: a Client-Selection Perspective' has been accepted to IEEE CNS 2024.
+-[Aug.
+2024] Our paper 'Adversarial Attacks on Federated Learning Revisited: a Client-Selection Perspective' has been accepted to IEEE CNS 2024.

--[Aug 2024] Our paper 'Hermes: Boosting the Performance of Machine-Learning-based Intrusion Detection System through Geometric Feature Learning' is accepted by ACM MobiHoc 2024.
+-[Aug.
+2024] Our paper 'Hermes: Boosting the Performance of Machine-Learning-based Intrusion Detection System through Geometric Feature Learning' is accepted by ACM MobiHoc 2024.

 -[July 2024] Ning will serve as a TPC member for AsiaCCS.